Red Sox vs. Yankees Predictions & Picks - September 14

 Red Sox Performance Insights

-- In five games as the favorite over the last 10 matchups, the Red Sox have a record of 2-3.
+- In five games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 2-3.

-- In its last 10 games with a total, Boston and its opponents are 6-3-1 when it comes to hitting the over.
+- In its previous 10 games with a total, Boston and its opponents have combined to exceed the over/under on five occasions.

+- The Red Sox's previous 10 contests have not had a runline posted by bookmakers.

+- The Red Sox have won in 37, or 50.7%, of the 73 contests they have been named as odds-on underdogs this year.

+- This season, Boston has been victorious 30 times in 62 chances when named as an underdog of at least -105 or worse on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Red Sox have a 54.5% chance to win.
+- The Red Sox have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.

-- Boston has scored the eighth-most runs in the majors this season with 721.
+- Boston scores the eighth-most runs in baseball (726 total, five per game).

-- The Red Sox have the 21st-ranked team ERA across all MLB pitching staffs (4.59).
+- The Red Sox have pitched to a 4.56 ERA this season, which ranks 21st in baseball.

 Put your picks to the test and bet on with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!